mdx-workshop/mdx-submissions21/paper.md

 | v1 | 9   | 5  | 16 | 2048 | 128 | 1024 |
 | v2 | 11  | 3  | 8  | 2048 | 256 | 1024 |

-The number of intermediate channels is increased/decreased after down/upsamples with a linear factor of 32.
+The number of intermediate channels is increased/decreased after down/upsampling layers with a linear factor of 32.
 Also, as mentioned in Section "TFC-TDF-U-Net v2", we used different *n_fft* for each source: (6144, 4096, 16384, 8192) for (vocals, drums, bass, other).

 All five models (four separation models + Mixer) were optimized with RMSProp with no momentum.
 We used random chunking and mixing instruments from different songs for data augmentation [@Uhlich17].